 The history of the Little Free Library Project

-The little free library project is a nonprofit started in 2009 by Todd Bol.
+The little free library project is a nonprofit started in 2009 by the late Todd Bol.
 Inspired by the “take a book, leave a book,” baskets found in coffee shops, he began making models of miniature school houses and filled them with books.
 There are now over 75,000 registered libraries as the result of the program.

 The Little Free Library website has several library models that you can buy and install yourself.
 You can choose from models that are pre-built or ones that you have to assemble yourself.
 But you don’t have to buy the kit from their site in order to join their program.